How to Remove Limescale and Prevent It from Settling in Your Home

-- To clean off limescale buildup from your washing machine and the dishwasher, you can try a mild limescale removal detergent which is the standard choice of the homemaker.
+To clean off limescale buildup from your washing machine and the dishwasher, you can try a mild limescale removal detergent which is the standard choice of the homemaker.
 Still, if you have suddenly gone green and environmentally conscious, use a cup of undiluted lemon juice and run the appliance empty on a regular cycle.

-- Taps, fixtures and fittings limescale-free, it is best to resort to natural products like soda bicarbonate and lemon can help you clean the specially hard-to-remove white caking from around your taps and sink fixtures.
+> - To keep your taps, sink fixtures and fittings limescale-free, it is best to resort to natural products like soda bicarbonate and lemon.
 Just make a paste-like mixture and use its abrasive properties to your advantage.
 Scrub gently the affected bathroom accessories, wipe, rinse and polish with a cloth.
 For really stubborn encrustations, say, on the faucet aerator, you can dip the spout into a cap, full of lemon juice and leave it overnight by attaching it securely with a tape.

-- To successfully remove hard water deposits from your toilet bowl, you can use Coca-Cola.
+> - To successfully remove hard water deposits from your toilet bowl, you can use Coca-Cola.
 Just pour it into the toilet bowl and leave it to work for several hours.
 The drink contains high levels of phosphoric acid, which is proven to be effective against rust and limescale.

+>

-What Can You Do To Prevent Hard Water Deposits Buildup?
+> What Can You Do To Prevent Hard Water Deposits Buildup?

+>

-To keep your home limescale-free may require simply diligence and persistence.
+> To keep your home limescale-free may require simply diligence and persistence.
 All the above cleaning tips can be used as preventive measures against unwanted water calcifications.
 If you treat your appliances kindly on a regular basis and apply extra care against the potential buildup of mineral deposits, you may never have to know what limescale even looks like.

+>

-In addition, you can use only purified water in your kettle, for instance, by treating it, first, through a water filter jug that uses replaceable cartridges.
+> In addition, you can use only purified water in your kettle, for instance, by treating it, first, through a water filter jug that uses replaceable cartridges.

+>

-Still, some people live in regions, where the water is really hard, so they may need to take more assertive measures to avoid its negative impact in the home and on the entire water pipe system, such as cleaning your boiler every here and there.
+> Still, some people live in regions, where the water is really hard, so they may need to take more assertive measures to avoid its negative impact in the home and on the entire water pipe system, such as cleaning your boiler every here and there.